Everyone Loves

 Result: the tower became a memorable story beat, not just an elevator

-I wanted a stealth tool that fit the location and solved a real level problem: long, monitored sightlines inside Arctic Cave.
-Dry ice already existed in the fiction as show fog, so repurposing it into a throwable smoke tool felt grounded and “in-world,” not a random gadget.
+I added dry ice because I wanted a stealth tool that fit the location and solved a real problem in my layout: Arctic Cave had tight patrols and long sightlines, but not enough natural cover.
+Dry ice already exists as show fog in the park, so turning it into a throwable obscurant felt grounded, not “gamey.”

 Blueprint implementation